How to Build an Online Document Scanner with Python Django and Dynamic Web TWAIN

 python -m django startproject djangodwt

-Once completed, you will see the newly created project folder under your working directory.
+Upon completion, you’ll find the newly created project folder within your working directory.

 cd djangodwt